Cordillera Huayhuash Treks

 CLIC on the treks listed below for descriptions.

 Trek Grading & Fitness

-You need to have average to good fitness and be able to climb a sustained steep uphill for 2 to 3 hours without distress and manage long descents down from the passes, and be comfortable sleeping in tents in sometimes cold conditions for several days to enjoy these treks
+You need to have average to good fitness and be able to hike a sustained uphill climb for up to 3 hours without distress and manage the long descents down from the passes to be able to enjoy these treks, and also be able to manage several nights sleeping in tents in sometimes very cold conditions.

 It is a common comment from clients that they found the hiking to be harder than they were expecting.
 This is usually due to the effects of altitude which invariably leaves people feeling less energetic than they would on similar hikes at lower altitudes.